QUAL iShares MSCI USA Quality Factor ETF

 Valuation

-On valuation, the portfolio registers trailing P/E of 28.53, forward P/E of 23.49, PEG of 2.34.
-The spread between the two P/E figures is moderate, suggesting earnings are expected to improve gradually rather than accelerate sharply.
+On valuation, the portfolio registers trailing P/E of 28.27, forward P/E of 23.45, PEG of 2.27.
+The minimal trailing-to-forward compression implies limited earnings growth expectations are embedded in current prices.
 The PEG reading here implies the market is pricing growth at roughly fair value — a setup where the investment case depends more on execution than on multiple expansion.
-A current ratio reading of 2.28 points to holdings that are managing short-term obligations without apparent stress.
+A current ratio reading of 1.77 points to holdings that are managing short-term obligations without apparent stress.
 Taken together, the multiple and liquidity picture suggests a portfolio that is priced for a constructive outcome — but where execution against earnings estimates will be the key determinant of whether that price is justified.

 Margins & Cash Generation